Arts and culture in Europe: relaunching economies, galvanizing values

 Maria Lucia is an internationally renowned fashion designer, who has seen her clothes worn by the likes of Beyoncé, Taylor Swift, Jennifer Lopez and Madonna.
 After working several years in Paris and Milan as a textile designer, Maria Lucia returned home to Romania to open her own shop with a modest 800 euros investment and two second-hand sewing machines.
 After gaining a substantial number of followers on social media and being discovered by Hollywood, she currently runs her renowned fashion brand with 70-woman employees from Bucharest.
 Additionally, Maria Lucia is a strong advocate for women’s rights and has publicly criticised the excessive consumerism upon which the fashion industry thrives.

 Ivan is a political scientist, economic advisor and writer from Slovakia.
 Shortly after joining the Slovak Ministry of Finance as advisor to the minister, Ivan instigated the setup of the Slovak Investment Holding (SIH).
-Since being appointed its CEO in January 2017, Ivan has led this state-owned fund in investing in strategic sectors of the economy, and driving economic development throughout the country.
-He previously served as deputy finance minister, and held leading roles during the Slovak Presidency in the EU Council.
+Since being appointed its CEO in January 2017, Ivan led this state-owned fund in investing in strategic sectors of the economy, and driving economic development throughout the country.
+As of 2022, Ivan now leads ESCO Slovensko, a joint company of Czech and Slovak energy companies as a board member and head of Strategy and M&A. He previously served as deputy finance minister, and held leading roles during the Slovak Presidency in the EU Council.
 Ivan is a keen writer and has seen the publication of a number of his works, including a popular study of the 2008 Financial Crisis he co-authored and a children’s book.

 Throughout an extensive and wide-ranging career in international organisations and institutions, Sandro Mendonça’s work has focused predominantly on the economics of innovation and industrial strategies.
 Mendonça is a Fellow of The German Marshall Fund of the United States and was a Visiting Fellow at King’s College London.
 In addition to serving as a board member of the Portuguese Communications Regulator (ANACOM), Mendonça was a science officer at the official Ibero-American Programme for Science and Technology (CYTED).
 He has published in major international journals and has taught doctoral programmes in mainland China, namely Guanzhou and Chengdu.
 Sandro’s research has been used by various international organisations, including the United Nations, the European Commission and the US Senate.
 Mendonça was named a European Young Leader (EYL40) in 2015.

-Secretary General, BSCD Portugal, 2012 European Young Leader
+Secretary General, BSCD Portugal and 2012 European Young Leader (EYL40)

 João is the Secretary General of the Business Council for Sustainable Development in Portugal (BCSD Portugal), a member of the World Business Council for Sustainable Development (WBCSD) Global Network.
 Prior to assuming his current role, João held several roles in the public, private and non profit sectors.
 He served as Secretary of State for Youth and Sports in the Portuguese Government, had several roles in the Portuguese startup ecosystem (as head of Startup Discoveries, a venture capital fund, head of the REACTOR – Innovation Hub, and head of the Mouraria Creative Hub).
 He also served as director of GABIP Mouraria, a mission unit reporting to the mayor of Lisbon that led the rehabilitation of Mouraria – in the past a deprived area in the center of Lisbon, but also its most traditional and multicultural quarter.
 Finally, he’s the founder of HUB 2050, a consulting firm acting in the field of innovation for sustainability, and author of two books about management and innovation.»

-Writer and LGTBQ activist, 2019 European Young Leader
+Writer, LGTBQ activist and 2019 European Young Leader (EYL40)

 A leading voice on LGBTQ rights and politics, Una is one of Ireland’s most reputable young activists.
 As a journalist, broadcaster and author, she has written for prominent news outlets such as The Guardian and the Sunday Tribune, in addition to contributing a weekly column to the Irish Times.
 Her two books, In The Name Of Love, and her anthropology, Repeal the 8th, trace the historical developments which culminated in the two separate referenda on marriage equality and reproductive rights in Ireland.
 She was the Independent Chair of Ireland’s National 2018 LGBTI+ Youth Strategy, which is the first of its kind.
 A poet and screenwriter, she has authored the documentary, I Am Irish, co-founded a music documentary film festival, co-created the pro-choice podcast, Don’t Stop Repealin’, and co-founded the Irish Times Women’s Podcast.